AZeed18/func_vehicle_cs2/README.md

 - Support for steering wheels and similar
 - Player is forced out of vehicle if another player tries to enter
 - Input/Output interface

-For updated script and more features, feel free to contact me

 # Map Setup